 The Course is quite consistent in its view of our physical sight.
 It says, for instance:

-Everything the body's eyes can see is a mistake, an error in perception, a distorted fragment of the whole without the meaning that the whole would give.
-(T-22.III.4:3)
+Everything that the body’s eyes can see is a mistake, an error in perception, a distorted fragment of the whole without the meaning that the whole would give.
+(T-22.IV.4:3)

-The body's eyes see only form.
+The body’s eyes see only form.
 They cannot see beyond what they were made to see.
 And they were made to look on error and not see past it.
-(T-22.III.5:3-5)
+(T-22.IV.5:3-5)

 What our eyes show us is a mistake.
 What our eyes show us is an image we have made, and does not portray the truth.
 They were “made to look on error and not see past it.”
 Part of what we must begin to learn is to look past the bodily level, to begin to realize that what our eyes are showing us is not necessarily the truth.
 Our eyes are showing us only the errors of our own minds.